kstenerud/concise-encoding/cbe-specification.md

 ### Comment

 Comments are string metadata that may be placed inside a document.
-While they may be placed anywhere an object may be placed, they are semantically ignored by the parser (they do not constitute values).
+They may be placed anywhere an object may be placed, and are semantically ignored by the parser (they do not constitute values).
 For example, the sequence [(list) (int8 value 1) (comment "this is a comment") (int8 value 2) (end)] semantically resolves to a list containing the values 1 and 2, with the user possibly being informed of the comment's occurrence (at the decoder's discretion).

 A decoder is free to discard or preserve comments.